mattc8818/DeadminesPP/README.md

 # DeadminesPP

 This repository is where my project DeadminesPP will rest.
-DeadminesPP is a project based around an open source game I found here on Github by Misttgun.
+DeadminesPP is a project based around an open source game I found here on Github by Misttgun, simply called Text RPG.

 I will be working with his code, expanding it, and learning from it, as I learn the workflow and development style of C++.